limi-projects/Tech_No_Babble/docs/computing/powershell.md

 Get-Process explorer | Get-Member | Sort-Object -Property @{Expression = "MemberType"; Descending = $True}
 ```

-### Vieiwing Running Processes
+### Viewing Running Processes
 The `Get-Process` command lists all of the processes that are running on the machine. `Get-Process -Name 'explorer'` filters that list to processes named "explorer".
 Thus, `Get-Member` elaborates on the `Get-Process` output.

 ## Best Practice: Filtering left, Formatting Right.
 For efficiency, it is best to filter as early as possible in a pipeline, to minimise the data being handled.

-In addition, it is better to format data at the end of a pipeline, to ensure that no data is lost/misinterpreted during the formatting process.
+In addition, it is better to format data at the end of a pipeline to ensure that no data is lost/misinterpreted during the formatting process.
 E.g.:

 ```powershell
 Get-Process | Select-Object Name | Where-Object Name -eq explorer